 Personal loans continued to account for the largest proportion of credit extended to the private sector and remained the main contributor to credit growth (Chart 3.8a and Chart 3.8b).
 Credit to agriculture has been rising, and its share and contribution to credit growth is increasing.
-To a large extent, the outturn is due to banks' access to the 1 trillion loan facility and SMR relief for lending to agriculture.
+The outturn is largely due to banks' access to the 1 trillion loan facility and SMR relief for lending to agriculture.
 Also, government initiatives to improve the agriculture sector through the provision of funds to improve infrastructure for irrigation, extension services, and research have incentivised bank lending to the sector.
 This is in addition to the provision of subsidies on fertilizer and seeds.